onzfonz/comp227/src/content/2/en/part2a.md

 The current code of the application can be found on [GitHub](https://github.com/fullstack-hy2020/part2-notes/tree/part2-1).

-Note that the <i>main</i> branch of the repository contains the code for a later version of the application.
+Note that the *main* branch of the repository contains the code for a later version of the application.
 The current code is in the branch [part2-1](https://github.com/fullstack-hy2020/part2-notes/tree/part2-1):

 ![GitHub branch screenshot](../../images/2/2e.png)

-If you clone the project, run the command *npm install* before starting the application with *npm start*.
+If you clone the project, run the command `npm install` before starting the application with `npm start`.

 ### When the Application Breaks